 This is one of our favorite topics and high up on the list of things that made us fall in love with the island.
 It is very hard to find a bad restaurant.
 Here are links to lists that we use (we are still on a quest to try every one of them) and have found the descriptions and reviews to be very honest and accurate.

 But be warned.
 Things change fast, and restaurants come and go.
 We have occasionally sought out one on the list to find it closed or under a new name.
 For example; French Quarter and Prima no longer exist.
-The following is a list of some of our favorites.
+The following is a list of some of our favorites (in no particular order).
 Unless a taxi is mentioned they are all in very short walking distance of the condo:

 Lots of things.
 Just do a google search, or go to trip advisor.
 Depends on your interest.
 All the normal island things like horseback riding, para sailing, paddle boarding, etc. are available.
 Or take the ferry to Playa de Carman to explore that town, visit Mayan ruins, cenotes and more.
 Claudia has brochures in the office.
 Here are a few things that we have enjoyed doing on Cozumel: